Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 limbs are warm;

-• increased heart rate and respiration correspond to an increase in temperature;
+• increased heart rate and respiration correspond to increased temperature;

-• the child's behavior is normal, despite the rise in temperature to high values;
+• the child’s behavior is normal, despite the temperature rising to high levels;

-• when rubbing the skin with vodka or cool water, the symptom of "goose bumps" does not appear.
+• when wiping skin With vodka or cool water, the “goose bumps” symptom does not appear.

 White fever is characterized by:

-• the child's skin is pale or cyanotic (bluish tint);
+• the child’s skin is pale or cyanotic (bluish);

-• cold to the touch and dry (especially hands and feet);
+• cold to the touch and dry (especially arms and legs);

-• the child is lethargic, low in activity, even despite the low temperature figures, incomprehensible excitement, delusional states are also possible;
+• the child is lethargic, decreased activity, even despite low temperatures, incomprehensible agitation and delusional states are also possible;

 • chills;

-What to do and how to reduce fever
+What to do and how to reduce elevated body temperature

-From all the material, you already understood that it is better not to reduce the increased body temperature, since this is a natural protective reaction of the human body to the ingress of viruses and bacteria into the body.
+From all the material, you have already understood that it is better not to reduce elevated body temperature, since this is a natural protective reaction of the human body to the entry of viruses and bacteria into the body.

 • body temperature above 38.5 at any age;